 Download: Course Brochure

-Course on the Protection of Civilians in Armed Conflict: 19 – 24 November 2017
+Course on the Protection of Civilians in Armed Conflict (ESDC & UN certified): 11 – 16 November 2018

 The UN Security Council Resolution 1894 calls upon the international community and conflict parties to implement far-reaching measures to protect and Support civilian populations in situations of armed conflict.
 The Content of this training course reflects a broad Interpretation of protection, which goes beyond the provision of protection from physical violence but also includes the creation of larger protective environments and the implementation of activities which enhance the rights of individuals in accordance with international humanitarian law, human rights and refugee law.